Jahmil French

-Jahmil French (July 29, 1991 – March 1, 2021) was a Canadian actor, most noted for his role as Dave Turner in Degrassi: The Next Generation (2009–2013), for which he received a Canadian Screen Award nomination for Best Performance in a Children's or Youth Program or Series at the 1st Canadian Screen Awards in 2013.
+Jahmil French (July 29, 1991 – March 1, 2021) was a Canadian actor, most noted for his role as Dave Turner in Degrassi: The Next Generation (2009–2013).

-Life and career
+Early life

-French was born on July 29, 1991.
+Jahmil French was born on July 29, 1991 in Toronto, Ontario, Canada.
+He went to Vradenburg Elementary School, where he performed in the play "Name of the tree" based on an illustrated book.
 He attended the Wexford Collegiate School for the Arts in Scarborough, Ontario.